Companies that use Posthog Heatmaps

 📏 Company Size Distribution

-👥 What types of companies is most likely to use Posthog Heatmaps?
+👥 What types of companies use Posthog Heatmaps?

 Company Characteristics